On the consistency of supervised learning with missing values: Simulations

-We now compare theoretically the positions of the splitting point at the root and the prediction errors on simple examples with MCAR values.
-Proposition \ref{prop_criterion} computes the splitting position of MIA and CART, and highlights that the splitting position of MIA varies even for MCAR missing data.
-Proposition \ref{thm:comp_tree_theo} then compares the risk of the different splitting strategies: probabilistic split, block propagation, surrogate split, and MIA.
-We prove that MIA and surrogate splits are the two best strategies, one of which may be better than the other depending on the dependence structure of covariables.
+In Appendix~\ref{sec:comparbre}, we conduct a theoretical analysis on a very simple regression models to highlight differences between the above strategies.
+In particular, we compare in Proposition~\ref{thm:comp_tree_theo} the risk of the different splitting strategies (probabilistic split, block propagation, surrogate split, and MIA) and prove that MIA and surrogate splits are the two best strategies, one of which may be better than the other depending on the dependence structure of covariates.
+Note that block propagation can be seen as a greedy way of successively optimizing the choices in the two first options in MIA.
+However, as we show in Proposition~\ref{prop_criterion}, these successive choices are sub-optimal.